tenzir/tenzir/web/docs/about-vast/why-vast.md

-The raison d'être of VAST is that you can enjoy an open, embeddable security analytics engine that serves as a foundation for a sustainable detection and reponse architecture.
+The raison d'être of VAST is that you can enjoy an open, embeddable security analytics engine that serves as a foundation for a sustainable detection and response architecture.
 We dread vendor lock-in and therefore only use open standards (e.g., Apache Arrow, Parquet, STIX) so that you remain in full control of your telemetry data and security content.